Donald Trump records robo-call endorsement for Lou Barletta in Pennsylvania Senate race

-President Trump has recorded a robo-call endorsement for Republican Rep. Lou Barletta in Pennsylvania’s Senate race, telling voters in Tuesday’s primary that the lawmaker is “tough on immigration.”
+President Trump has recorded a robo-call endorsement for Republican Rep. Lou Barletta in Pennsylvania’s Senate primary race, telling voters in Tuesday’s race that the lawmaker is “tough on immigration.”

 “Lou is my guy, and I need him in the U.S. Senate,” Mr. Trump tells voters, according to a script released Sunday by Mr. Barletta’s campaign.
 “Like me, Lou Barletta is strong on the wall, tough on immigration, and has already cut your taxes.”